-promote the single equalities plan both within the school and externally to the rest of the community

-- ensure that all staff are aware of their role and responsibilities regarding the promotion and delivery of equality in school - report back to the governing body on how the plan is working and any amendments that they feel should be made, as well as feedback from staff, pupils and parents - challenge inappropriate language and behaviour - tackle bias and stereotyping - take appropriate action where discrimination or victimisation occurs.
+- promote the single equalities plan both within the school and externally to the rest of the community - ensure that all staff are aware of their role and responsibilities regarding the promotion and delivery of equality in school - report back to the governing body on how the plan is working and any amendments that they feel should be made, as well as feedback from staff, pupils and parents - challenge inappropriate language and behaviour - tackle bias and stereotyping - take appropriate action where discrimination or victimisation occurs. - Ensure that all parents, visitors and contractors are aware of, and comply with, the provisions of this policy. - Address any reported incidents of harassment or bullying in line with DfE guidance.